 To circumvent the scarcity of LN stromal cells, we have generated LN stromal cell lines in close cooperation with the Research Group Model Systems for Infection and Immunity (Prof. Dagmar Wirth).
 We have utilized these cell lines to confirm immunomodulatory factors identified from ex vivo experiments in greater depth.
 This detailed understanding of the processes by which LN stromal cells influence the generation of Foxp3+ Tregs will be highly instrumental for the development of strategies to selectively manipulate pTreg generation.

-This project is supported by the German Research Foundation (SPP1656 “Priority Program Intestinal Microbiota – a Microbial Ecosystem at the Edge between Immune Homeostasis and Inflammation”) and the China Scholarship Council, and received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 656319.
+This project is supported by the German Research Foundation (SPP1656 “Priority Program Intestinal Microbiota – a Microbial Ecosystem at the Edge between Immune Homeostasis and Inflammation”), by the Helmholtz Association (Future Theme "AMPro") and the China Scholarship Council, and received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 656319.

 Pathogens modulate T cell differentiation